mkhorin/evado/README.md

 ### Ready to use

 - [Boilerplate App](https://github.com/mkhorin/evado-app-boilerplate)
-- [E-Champ](https://github.com/mkhorin/e-champ) - a platform for multiplayer games
+- [E-Champ](https://github.com/mkhorin/e-champ) - a platform for online games

 ### Ready to try